locnnil/workshop/docs/how-to/ros2/ros2-design-sdk.rst

-Adds lines to the :file:`.profile` and :file:`.bashrc` files to setup the ROS 2 environment and auto-completion for :program:`colcon`, ensuring they are loaded in every new shell session (:program:`Workshop` uses :program:`bash` by default).
+Adds lines to the :file:`.profile` and :file:`.bashrc` files to set up the ROS 2 environment and auto-completion for :program:`colcon`, ensuring they are loaded in every new shell session (:program:`Workshop` uses :program:`bash` by default).